NCAS-CMS/cfdm/docs/source/tutorial.rst

    {'auxiliarycoordinate1': <AuxiliaryCoordinate: longitude(9, 10) degrees_E>}

-The `~Constructs.select` method also returns a `Constructs` instance on which further selection can be made.
-For example, result the previous example could be achieved with multiple selections:
+The `~Constructs.select` method also returns a `Constructs` instance on which further selections can be made.
+For example, the result of the previous example could be achieved with multiple selections:

 .. code-block:: python
    :caption: *Get constructs that meet a variety of criteria using